 - Acute/ subacute: At least 50% of affected individuals are improved and back to their baseline one month after developing delirium.
 Others tend to recover over the next 1 to 3 months.

-- Chronic/stable: There are some cases, as many as 10%, where delirium never fully clears and cognitive impairment is noted over the subsequent long-term.
-It is not yet clear why some individuals do not recover.9
+- Chronic/stable: There are some cases, as many as 10%, where delirium never fully clears, and cognitive impairment is noted over the subsequent long-term.
+It is not yet clear why some individuals do not recover.7,8

 Memory impairment is usually followed by decline in language and visuospatial skills, then executive functions.
 Neuropsychiatric sequelae such as behavior and personality changes, often.
 Speech and swallowing issues can occur.
 Impairments in other aspects of function progress, often in parallel to the cognitive changes.
-These changes generally occur over 5 to 10 years in AD and Lewy Body, with shorter courses for other dementias, but these durations are highly variable in individual cases.12, 14
+These changes generally occur over 5 to 10 years in AD and LBD, with shorter courses for other dementias, but these durations are highly variable in individual cases.3

 Mild cognitive impairment

-About 10 to 15% of people with MCI progress to dementia each year.
-(Burns 2009).
+Each year, an estimated 10 to 15% of people with MCI progress to dementia.
 MCI also has a strong association with depression.
 At least 33% of people with MCI also have depression.
-It is not yet clear whether the relationship between MCI and depression represents some disease progression or an association.15
+It is not yet clear whether the relationship between MCI and depression represents some disease progression or simply an association.4

 This table provides a basic summary of the stages of dementia and mild cognitive impairment.